This blog post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Ready for a shocking spa fact?
 Two out of three hot tubs and pools could be hiding an unwelcome guest – hot tub folliculitis.
+A poorly maintained hot tub is a primary breeding ground for the bacteria responsible for this condition, making regular upkeep essential to prevent problems.
 Sure, nothing beats sinking into those warm, soothing bubbles after a long day.
 But your relaxing oasis might need some extra attention to stay truly safe and inviting.

 Let’s talk about the sneaky culprit behind this common skin condition – a bacteria called Pseudomonas aeruginosa.
 This tiny troublemaker loves nothing more than hanging out in warm, wet spots like your favorite soaking spot.
 Don’t worry though!
 As fellow hot tub lovers, we’re here to share everything you need to know about keeping your spa experience perfectly peaceful.